With the Lord, a Day is as a Thousand Years

 The words “Let Us make man in Our image” are one of six statements of God to Christ, that reveal His plan of salvation.

-God’s statement: Let us make man in Our image, in Genesis 1:26, is the first evidence that Christ was the speaker for the invisible God.
+God’s statement, in Genesis 1:26, is the first evidence that Christ was the speaker for the invisible God.